sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     Verify TACACS+ user can't run command not in server side whitelist.
 ```

-- config aaa authorization with TACACS+ and local, but server not accessable:
+- config AAA authorization with TACACS+ and local, but server not accessible:
 ```
     Verify TACACS+ user can run command not in server side whitelist but have permission in local.
     Verify TACACS+ user can't run command in server side whitelist but not have permission in local.
 ```

-- config aaa authorization with local:
+- config AAA authorization with local:
 ```
     Verify TACACS+ user can run command if have permission in local.
     Verify TACACS+ user can't run command if not have permission in local.
 ```

-- config aaa accounting with TACACS+ only:
+- config AAA accounting with TACACS+ only:
 ```
     Verify TACACS+ server have user command record.
     Verify TACACS+ server not have any command record which not run by user.
 ```

-- config aaa accounting with TACACS+ only and all server not accessable:
+- config AAA accounting with TACACS+ only:
+    - when user login server are accessible.
+    - user run some command in whitelist and server are accessible.
+    - then all  server not accessible, and run some command
 ```
     Verify local user still can run command without any issue.
 ```

-- config aaa accounting with TACACS+ only and some server not accessable:
+- config AAA accounting with TACACS+ only and some server not accessible:
 ```
     Verify syslog have user command record.
     Verify syslog not have any command record which not run by user.
 ```

-- config aaa accounting with TACACS+ and local:
+- config AAA accounting with TACACS+ and local:
 ```
     Verify TACACS+ server and syslog have user command record.
     Verify TACACS+ server and syslog not have any command record which not run by user.
 ```

-- config aaa accounting with TACACS+ and local, but all server not accessable:
+- config AAA accounting with TACACS+ and local, but all server not accessible:
 ```
     Verify TACACS+ user can run command not in server side whitelist but have permission in local.
     Verify TACACS+ user can't run command in server side whitelist but not have permission in local.
 ```

-- config aaa accounting with local:
+- config AAA accounting with local:
 ```
     Verify syslog have user command record.
     Verify syslog not have any command record which not run by user.